top of page

 BESS participants are responsible for their travel arrangements, including tickets and visas (if applicable).

-You can get to IIRE from the airport easily by train (see: http://www.ns.nl/en), and tram/bus (see: http://en.gvb.nl/), or airport shuttle (see: http://www.schipholhotelshuttle.nl/).
-You can also take a taxi or rideshare but this will cost at least 60 Euros each way.
+You can get to IIRE from the airport easily by train (see: http://www.ns.nl/en) and tram/bus (see: http://en.gvb.nl/), or by airport shuttle (see: http://www.schipholhotelshuttle.nl/).
+You can also take a taxi or rideshare, but this will cost at least 60 Euros each way.

 9) Local Travel

-BESS will provide information on local transportation system and network.
+BESS will provide information on the local transportation system and network.

-Local travel in Amsterdam is quite easy, since Amsterdam has a very efficient public transport system with buses, trains, and trams.
+Local travel in Amsterdam is quite easy, since Amsterdam is a small city and has a very efficient public transport system with buses, trains, and trams.
 Another possibility is to buy or rent a bicycle and bike your way through the city.
 This a very good option, because Amsterdam is very bicycle friendly and has bike paths running throughout the city.
 You can rent a bike at different locations including:

 For further information on public transportation, you can check: http://9292.nl/en#